multimediaeval/multimediaeval.github.io/_editions/2021/tasks/wellbeing.md

 hide: true

 # required info
-title: "Insight for Wellbeing: Multimodal personal health lifelog data analysis"
+title: "Insight for Wellbeing: Cross-Data Haze Prediction"
 subtitle:
 blurb: "Insert blurb here, keep it between the quotes in order to handle any special characters"
 ---